 - Invest in a water bottle you will reuse, and keep it filled up, consistently, and nearby.

 - Add a slice of lemon, lime, or orange to your glass of water for flavor.

 - Try sparkling water (with no added sugar) for an afternoon pick-me-up.

-- Use a mobile app, such as Daily Water Free, to track your consumption.
+- Use a mobile app to track your consumption.

 - Link your healthy habits to drinking water.
 For example, before a meal or snack, make it a rule that you will drink a cup of water first.

 Too much of a good thing?

 There is such a thing as drinking too much water.
 Water intoxication, or hyponatremia, happens after consuming far too much water, too quickly.
 Sodium levels in the blood become abnormally low, causing mild to life-threatening health problems.
 Symptoms include nausea, vomiting, fatigue, headache or confusion.
 (In other words, the symptoms can be misinterpreted as dehydration.)
 Certain medications can make water intoxication more likely.
 Also, people who participate in ultra-endurance sports are at risk.